 William Ovenden, Newcastle University.
 Prof Yit Arn Teh will be the main supervisor from NU and Marion will be co-supervising the research.
 ‘Ecosystem functioning – crop yield mapping and monitoring using remote sensing and crop growth models’ This project will be implemented on the Agrisys Tanzania landscape.
 Funded through Newcastle University.
 October 2020 – September 2023.
 Email: WW.Ovenden@newcastle.ac.uk.

 Natasha Mannion, Newcastle University.
-Dr Rachel Gaulton will be the main supervisor from NU and Marion will be co-supervising the research.
-‘Infrastructure expansion in Brunei – Mammals and the Temburong Bridge.’.
+Co-supervising the research, with Dr Rachel Gaulton (Newcastle) and Prof Stephen Willis (Durham) as main supervisors ‘Infrastructure expansion in Brunei – Mammals and the Temburong Bridge.’.
 This research will build on Laura’s work but will focus on the mammal impacts of the new bridge constructed in Brunei.
 For this, we collaborate with Prof Slik and Prof Grafe in Brunei.
 Funded through IAPETUS DTP.
 October 2020 – March 2024.
 Email: N.Mannion2@newcastle.ac.uk>

 Sheena Davis: ‘Birds and their habitat dependencies in the Kilombero Valley, Tanzania.
 Part of the Agrisys Tanzania project.